 BNC to HDMI converter (allows for full HD viewing on a TV)

-If you want to connect this device to a recorder which has BNC ports, you will just need a BNC cable.
+If you want to connect this device to a recorder which has BNC ports, you will need a BNC cable.

 HCAM450

-To view the images and videos captured by this trail camera, you can either view the files directly on the camera, remove the SD card and export the files to a PC for viewing, connect the camera directly to a PC using a mini USB cable or connect the camera directly to an external monitor.
+To view the images and videos captured by this trail camera, you can either view the files directly on the camera, remove the micro SD card and export the files to a PC for viewing, connect the camera directly to a PC using a mini USB cable or connect the camera directly to an external monitor.
 See page 16 of the manual for more information.

 How do other people watch it?